What is VoIP?

 When you compare the costs of using these technologies, you save more than 90% for making international calls on VoIP phones.
 The savings on local calls can be easily over 40% for using VoIP technology.

 The flexibility of options with VoIP technology beats traditional telephones any day.
 The only way you can talk using a PSTN system is by having an orthodox telephone unit.
 This is not the case when you use VoIP.
 Once you are connected to the internet, you have a variety of ways to talk to someone on the other side of the world.
-You can use an IP phone, which looks like a traditional phone, or you could use your smartphone, tablet or personal computer to make the call.
-This flexibility is associated not only with making calls but other areas as well.
+You can use an IP phone, which looks like a traditional phone, or you could use your smartphone, tablet, or personal computer to make the call.
+This flexibility is associated not only with making calls but in other areas as well.

 - For example, you can receive voicemails on your emails and respond to them right from there.
 In fact, by using small adapters, you can convert your traditional phones into VoIP phones as well.